mark-5-9/mark59-wip/README.md

 		paramters format convention.
 Note this is only a breaking change if you have referenced it in your own WMIC scripts - the samples on the database have been updated.</li>
 	<li>Metrics - Multiple improvements to data-entry screens (particularly around Commands and Profiles).</li>
 	<li>Metrics - Logging improved.
-'Actual Commmand Run' is now only provided when running directly from the Web Application.</li>
+'Actual Command Run' is now only provided when running directly from the Web Application.</li>
 	<li>Metrics - Time taken for Profile execution is shown when running directly in the Web Application.</li>
 	<li>Metrics - Web Application TimeOut extended to 30 min (code change).</li>
 	<li>Metrics - Improved documentation on the Web Application's Overview Page.</li>